 Make a Meal Plan

-Not only has meal planning been a step toward simple living, but it has also saved us money.
+Not only has meal planning been a step toward simple living, but it has also saved me LOTS of money.
 I used to just head to the grocery store (sometimes with a list, sometimes without) and just purchase foods that I liked and ate regularly.
 But without a plan, I ended up wasting so much food, specifically produce, and realizing I had forgotten foods I actually needed.

 Now, I do the same thing every week.
 I take a look at what I already have at home that I can use for dinner, and I add that to my meal plan.
 Then I fill in the rest of the days and write down exactly what ingredients I need and how much.
 I write down what I’ll each have for lunch and breakfast each day, and I choose a few snacks for throughout the day and in the evening (usually cheese sticks and veggies during the day, some sort of frozen Greek yogurt treat or chips and salsa in the evening).
 I only buy exactly what I’m planning on eating that week.
 It saves me money, it saves space in my fridge, freezer, and pantry, and it’s so much simpler!